Frozen tale to warm up Staverton

 Kay meets the dark and mysterious Snow Queen who takes him far away to her distant land of ice.
 In this classic tale of ice kingdoms, magic spells and enchanting creatures, Gerda quests to defeat hatred and save her best friend from the dark magic of the Snow Queen.

-The show combines story telling, original music and song combine in this captivating children’s piece of music theatre suitable for people aged five and over.
+The show combines story telling, original music and song in a captivating piece of children’s music theatre suitable for people aged five and over.

 The show is coming to the area thanks to help from Northants Touring Arts who help bring theatre to rural locations.